 WTF is up with North America’s Obsession with Girls

 North America seems to be the only culture throughout history to celebrate having girls over boys.
 Like I said, in Judaism, having a son is a huge mitzvah, especially a firstborn where a ceremony called a pidyon haben is performed to celebrate.
 China is notorious for their gender bias against baby girls and as a result, they tend to have a high sex ratio of birth (male babies to female babies).
 I also read that in India, the clear preference for baby boys has results in about 63 million women statistically “missing” women.

-Today, 21 countries have skewed sex ratios that favour baby boys.
+In 2015, 21 countries had skewed sex ratios that favour baby boys.
 That is totally f-ed up and REALLY not okay.
 Baby boys are not more worthy of life than baby girls, period.
 This is often tied to the fact that traditionally in a lot of the cultures where the sex ratio is skewed, grown men are to look after their elderly parents, whereas daughters get married off and look after their in-laws (yikes, no thank you).

 But here in North America, where young families often do not face these cultural pressures to the same extent, it seems like the tables are turned.
 In our commercialized society, we can think about more fun frivolous things – like hair bows, dolls, pink dresses, prom and wedding days.
 As a result, women are expected to value having a precious “mini me” daughter over a busy rough and tumble boy.

 What Does Sex Have to Do with it Anyway?